Benefits of Whole Wheat Muffins

 If you bake this recipe, please share a picture with me on my Instagram using #bakewithsonia

 Eggless Whole Wheat Muffins

 It is healthy and yet satisfies my child craving of eating muffins.
-He seems to be enjoying the extra attention that his peers give him during the lunch time when most of them want a bite from his muffin.
+He seems to be enjoying the extra attention that his peers give him during the lunchtime when most of them want a bite from his muffin.
 To make these little crunchy and colorful, I added walnut and tutti-frutti to it.
-These are spongy, moist and melts-in-the-mouth.
+These are spongy, moist and melt-in-the-mouth.
 What else you need in a muffin?

 |Whole Wheat Flour||1 ½ cup|

 |Olive Oil||1/3 cup|

 |Vanilla Essence||1 tbs|